williamchanrico/alicloud-autoscale/README.md

 - Will ask if user wants to delete invalid Event-trigger Tasks

 Few things to note:
-- The script assumes that all rules follow our naming convention, `app-name-upscale` and `app-name-downscale`
+- The script assumes that all rules follow this naming convention, `app-name-upscale` and `app-name-downscale`
 - Unlisted rule in the selected `yaml` file will use the `default-autoscale`/`default-downscale` values instead

 ## Usage

+Default config dir is `./config/normal`, so adding `your-app-name.yaml` there is fine.

+Follow the example in `./config/normal/default.yaml`

 ```
 $ python2 autoscale-rules-mode.py --help